maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Seventh, it provides an explicit convergence condition.**

-**Eighth (new), it reports a negative result: D_f does not capture the arrow of time.** The time-reversal symmetry test shows that D_f is time-symmetric under reversible dynamics.
+**Eighth, it reports a negative result: D_f does not capture the arrow of time.** The time-reversal symmetry test shows that D_f is time-symmetric under reversible dynamics.
 Non-injective projection itself does not produce the arrow of time; the arrow of time requires dissipation.

+**In addition, Appendices D and E report two applications:**

+**Appendix D**: The D_f of real biological networks follows mathematical expectation, without deviation from the random baseline.
+A verification result.

+**Appendix E**: In neural networks, output-layer D_f decouples from classification accuracy.
+Output entropy and margin are the strong predictors of accuracy (correlation coefficients ±0.98 to ±0.99).
+The first layer is an "information gate"; once information is lost there, subsequent layers cannot recover it.
+One hypothesis (D_f as an early-stopping signal) is falsified.

 **Final positioning of this paper**:

 > This paper is not an operational manual, but a paper in the philosophy of science.
 D_f is a conceptual tool that reveals the structural source of unidentifiability.
 The scaling law D_f → α is the most important quantitative result of this paper.
 The time-reversal symmetry test is a negative result that clarifies the distinction between static information loss and dynamical irreversibility.
+Appendices D and E demonstrate the framework's applications to biological networks and neural networks, including one falsified hypothesis.

 **The conclusion of this paper is**: unidentifiability has a structural source deeper than "insufficient data" — namely, the non-injectivity of macroscopic descriptions.
-This source does not disappear with increases in data volume, computational power, or model complexity. **However, non-injectivity itself does not produce the arrow of time.**
+This source does not disappear with increases in data volume, computational power, or model complexity. **However, non-injectivity itself does not produce the arrow of time, nor does it equate to decision quality.**

 ---